Evolutionarily Stable Preferences Against Multiple Mutations in Multi-player Games: Abstract

 \section{Abstract}

-We use the indirect evolutionary approach to study evolutionarily stable preferences against multiple mutations in single- and multi-population settings, respectively.
-Each individual has subjective preferences over potential outcomes, and individuals are randomly matched to play an $n$-player strategic game.
-But their actual fitnesses are defined by material payoff functions.
-In the two population settings, respectively, we examine necessary and sufficient conditions for evolutionary stability against multiple mutations; we characterize the relations between the order of stability and the level of efficiency.
+We use the indirect evolutionary approach to study evolutionarily stable preferences against multiple mutations in single- and multi-population matching settings, respectively.
+Players choose strategies to maximize their subjective preferences, which may be inconsistent with the material payoff function giving them the actual fitness values.
+In each of the two settings, $n$-player games are played, and we provide necessary and sufficient conditions for multi-mutation stability.
+These results definitively reveal the connection between the order of stability and the level of efficiency.